cirruslabs/cirrus-ci-docs/docs/blog/posts/2023-07-17-no-unlimited-free-usage.md

 Unfortunately the day has come.
 As a self-bootstrapped company Cirrus Labs can no longer provide unlimited usage of Cirrus CI for public repositories for free.
 We have to put a limit on the amount of compute resources that can be consumed for free each month by organizations and users.
-Starting September 1st 2023, there will be an upper monthly limit on free usage equal to 40 compute credits
+Starting September 1st 2023, there will be an upper monthly limit on free usage equal to 50 compute credits
-(which is equal to 10,000 CPU-minutes for Linux tasks).
+(which is equal to a little over 16,000 CPU-minutes for Linux tasks).

 The reason for the change is that we want to continue being a profitable business and keep Cirrus CI running, but unfortunately we haven’t found a better solution for a couple of ongoing issues described below.